wp-cli/handbook/commands/site.md

 # wp site

-Performs site-wide operations on a multisite install.
+Creates, deletes, empties, moderates, and lists one or more sites on a multisite installation.

 ### EXAMPLES